 Particulars Regular Plan Direct Plan

-Amount Invested at the beginning of 10,000 10,000
+Amount Invested at the beginning 10,000 10,000

-the year
+of the year

 Returns before Expenses 1,500 1,500

 Expenses other than Distribution 150 150

 Expenses

 Distribution Expenses 50 -

-Returns after Expenses at the end of 1300 1350
+Returns after Expenses at the end 1300 1350

-the Year
+of the Year

-For calculating expense of ICICI Prudential Housing Opportunities Fund - Direct plan, Distribution expenses will not be considered.
+For calculating expense of ICICI Prudential Transportation and Logistics Fund - Direct Plan, Distribution expenses will not be considered.

-D. LOAD STRUCTURE
+A. LOAD STRUCTURE